Skip to contents

 "density" Kernel density estimation via stats::density(). violin, ridgeline (internal)

 Transforms marked “internal” are applied automatically by composite chart types.
-You typically use "identity" (default) or "lm" directly.
+The first 10 transforms are user-facing — use them directly in addIoLayer().

 Linear Model Trend Line